ohmybash/oh-my-bash/plugins/jump/README.md

 ## Usage

-See the [jump usage documentation](https://github.com/gsamokovarov/jump?tab=readme-ov-file#usage) for information on how to use jump
+See the [jump usage documentation](https://github.com/gsamokovarov/jump?tab=readme-ov-file#usage) for information on how to use jump.